Azhar-max/manox/AUTOMATED_DEPLOYMENT_SCRIPT.md

 (Replace with your actual Render backend URL)

 ### 4.4 Deploy
-1. Click "Deploy"
+1. Click "Deploy site"
 2. Wait for deployment to complete (2-5 minutes)
-3. Note your Vercel URL (e.g., https://manox-frontend.vercel.app)
+3. Note your Netlify URL (e.g., https://manox-frontend.netlify.app)

 ## Step 5: Update Environment Variables

 ### 5.1 Update Render Backend
 1. Go back to your Render service
 2. Click "Environment" tab
-3. Edit `FRONTEND_URL` to your actual Vercel URL
+3. Edit `FRONTEND_URL` to your actual Netlify URL
 4. Click "Save Changes"
 5. Wait for redeployment

-### 5.2 Update Vercel Frontend (if needed)
+### 5.2 Update Netlify Frontend (if needed)
-1. Go back to your Vercel project
+1. Go back to your Netlify site
-2. Go to "Settings" → "Environment Variables"
+2. Go to "Site settings" → "Environment variables"
 3. Verify `VITE_API_URL` is correct
-4. If you made changes, redeploy
+4. If you made changes, trigger a redeploy

 ## Step 6: Domain Configuration (Optional)

 ### 6.1 Custom Domain for Frontend
-1. In Vercel dashboard, go to your project
+1. In Netlify dashboard, go to your site
-2. Click "Settings" → "Domains"
+2. Click "Site settings" → "Domain management"
 3. Add your domain
 4. Follow DNS configuration instructions